-Whether you are the spouse paying support or the spouse receiving support, knowing your rights with regards to when and how a spousal support order can be modified has become increasingly important during recent months.
+Whether you are the spouse paying support or the spouse receiving support after a divorce, knowing your rights with regards to when and how a spousal support order can be modified has become increasingly important during recent months.

 Material Change in Circumstances

 After a judge makes a spousal support order, one or both spouses may need to change the order.
 If you are in this situation, you have to show that there has been a "material change in circumstances" since the spousal support order was made.
 This means something significant has changed since the order was made.

 There is a split of authority regarding the necessity of showing changed circumstances to modify a temporary spousal support order.
 Compare In re Marriage of Gruen (2011)191 Cal.
 App.4th 627 (changed circumstances required) with Marriage of Murray (2002) 101 Cal.
 App.
 4th 581, 597 changed circumstances not required).
 Several California courts have held temporary spousal support may be modified without a showing of changed circumstances.

 As such, awards of temporary spousal support rest within the broad discretion of the trial court and may be ordered in “any amount” subject only to the moving party's needs and the other party's ability to pay.
 According to Marriage of Tong & Samson (2011) 197 Cal.App.4th 23, 30, the sole factors relevant to temporary spousal support are the supported spouse's needs and the supporting spouse’s ability to pay.